-International Projects & Programs Award
+International Projects and Programs Award

-- All entries submitted will be in contest for the International Projects & Programs Award with a 1st, 2nd and 3rd place prizes! - All entries reaching a grade of 80% will be awarded a Certificate.
+• All entries submitted will be in contest for the International Projects and Programs Award with 1st, 2nd, and 3rd place prizes!

-Most Coins Collected Award
+Most Coins Collected Awards

-- Funds are to be submitted to the KEHA Treasurer by December 15th - Plaque & Gift will be awarded to the Area and County with the Most Coins Collected in the below listed categories:
+- Funds are to be submitted to the KEHA Treasurer by December 15th.

+- Plaques will be awarded to the County with the most coins collected in the below categories:

-Coins for Change Eco Brick Project Fund
+- Coins for Change

+- o Kentucky Academy/Ghana Library

+- Top five will be awarded certificates.